 1. Motion strength too high

-Request a 10s clip and you are guaranteed to exceed the window.
+Request a single 15-20s generation off one still and you are likely past the window.

 3. Reference image too low resolution

-If the reference image is 512x512 or has heavy JPEG compression, the model is interpreting blurry edges as semantic ambiguity (“is that a collar or a scarf?”) and resolving them differently every frame.
-The result reads as drift.
+If the reference is 512x512 or has heavy JPEG compression, the model reads blurry edges as semantic ambiguity (“is that a collar or a scarf?”) and resolves them differently every frame.
+That reads as drift.

-How to spot it: Open the reference image at 100%.
+How to spot it: open the reference at 100%.
 Are edges crisp?
-Any compression artifacts?
-File size under 500KB for a 1024px image suggests heavy compression.
+Any compression blocking?
+A file under ~500KB for a 1024px image suggests heavy compression.

-If the subject occupies less than 30% of the reference image, the model has limited identity anchor data to work from and drifts faster.
+If the subject occupies less than ~30% of the reference, the model has limited identity-anchor data and drifts faster.
+Re-crop so the subject fills the frame.

-Two or more people / objects in the reference, and the model can swap which one it tracks across frames.
+Two or more people or objects, and the model can swap which one it tracks across frames.
 Group reference images are the highest-risk case.

 Before you change anything